callumflack/iremono/README.md

 ## Documentation

 Some form of documentation will be done in time.
-Suffice to say, no docs at the moment.
 The best way to check it out is to download it and have a play 🤣.
-I will, however, list a few techniques:
+Here's a few opionated techniques I've used:

 1. Responsive typography using ems against a body font-size in rems, whose value is updated at media queries.
 2. Updating the value of css custom properties in media queries.
 This means I can manage things like white space responsively with a single line of css that holds a single custom variable.
 No complicated and tediously managed media queries.